Vindicta-Team/Vindicta-Docs/docs/setup.md

 ### server.cfg example

 **Check FOR_DEDICATED_SERVER_CFG.TXT file in Vindicta mod folder for examples for `class Missions` for server.cfg.**
-**It has auto generated class names for all map variants.
-This should be your main reference for class names.**
+**It has auto generated template= values for all map variants.
+This should be your main reference for these values.**

 Change the map name to the map you want to play.
 The template format is like this: `Vindicta_(map).(map)` (but again, consult the file mentioned above).